pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

         ...

 `indent`
-:   uses document class settings for indentation (the default LaTeX template
+:   if true, pandoc will use document class settings for indentation (the default LaTeX template
     otherwise removes indentation and adds space between paragraphs)

 `linestretch`